Reprise (film): Plot

 After a night out with Erik, Phillip is inspired to write and immediately asks Erik for his thoughts.
 Erik is honest and tells Phillip it isn't his best work but has potential.
 Phillip is crushed and criticizes himself as a hack who recycles the work of Dahl and Ulven.
-After Phillip implies he thinks the same of Erik's novel, Erik angrily leaves.
-Going to the park he is knocked over by Sten Egil Dahl's dog and awakens in Dahl's home.
-To his surprise Dahl not only knows who he is but has read his work.
-While still critical of Erik's novel, Dahl also praises it.
+After Phillip implies he thinks the same of Erik's novel, Erik storms out.
+At a park, he is knocked over by Dahl's dog and awakens in Dahl's home.
+To his surprise, Dahl not only knows who he is but has also read his work, which he offers measured praise.
 This renews Erik's self-confidence and he begins to contemplate leaving Oslo to concentrate on his writing.

 Phillip goes to Kari's telemarketing job and tells her that he loves her.
-When Kari rejects him he collapses on the floor.
-He is taken back to a psychiatric hospital.
-Erik goes to visit him but cannot bring himself to meet with him and instead leaves.
+When Kari rejects him he collapses on the floor and is then taken back to a psychiatric hospital.
+Erik goes to visit but cannot bring himself to meet with him and instead leaves.

 Erik imagines a future in which he abruptly leaves for Paris, writing a book that creates mixed reviews but draws comparisons with Dahl's work.
 However his success is upstaged by the surprising literary success of another friend in his social circle, the boorish Henning.
-In Erik's fantasy Erik returns to Oslo for a friend's wedding.
-He runs into Phillip, who is happy and back with Kari, who is back in school studying psychology.
+In Erik's fantasy, he returns to Oslo for a friend's wedding.
+He runs into Phillip, who is happy and back with Kari, now back in school studying psychology.

-The day after the wedding Erik and Phillip meet at a café and discuss Dahl's abrupt suicide for unknown reasons.
+The day after the wedding, Erik and Phillip meet at a café and discuss Dahl's abrupt suicide for unknown reasons.
 Phillip compliments Erik on his latest novel, which encourages Erik to keep going forward with his third book.
-Erik asks Phillip if he is still writing and he admits he is unlikely to write again unless inspiration abruptly strikes.
+Erik asks Phillip if he is still writing, and he admits he is unlikely to write again unless inspiration abruptly strikes.
 Erik imagines a happy Phillip and Kari sitting at the café, playfully teasing each other.